layan17/About-Naheem/README.md

 Before that, I work on a school project as System Analyst.
 My team and I developed a Customer Relationship Management (CRM) for a local company, Federated Insurance.
 I was a developer on the team and I wrote most of the SQL queries for the database.
 I worked with SQL developer, Microsoft Access, Microsoft Visio, Microsoft Project, and Microsoft Team.

+## PROJECTS
+**My Personal Interest Includes:**
+**-Database Administrator:** I took a database class where I develop a sales database for Mississippi National River and Recreation Area, a national park in Minnsota.
+I create a database model that connect every entities incolves in the sales in the park.
+I worked with Oracle SQL to the database script and queries for accessing, maintaing and defining the data.

+**Project Management:** To further strengthening my project managemnet skill, I recently built a responsive a forum web platform that gives Africans voice to speak against the corruption, and share insight on trending issues in the continent.
+I uses Agile methodology for the development.
+I donate 20% of the revenue I made from google ad adense to charity homes for children that needs help.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for